leukeng/currency-converter/README.md

-Currency Converter by Ekeng Effiong with Faith Ayeni
+# Currency Converter by Samue Asukwo

-This is a sample project to practice our HTML, CSS and Javascript knowledge.
+This is a sample project to practice my HTML, CSS and Javascript knowledge.
 More importantly, it is aimed at giving experience with working with APIs.
 The API used in this project is from https://exchangerate.host/

-Authors
-Ekeng ekengeffiong21@gmail.com
-Faith faithayeni481@gmail.com
+Author

+  Nelsino1 <samuelnelsino@gmail.com>